-Every year, more than half a million people help the NHS improve healthcare and develop life-saving treatments by taking part in clinical trials.
+Last year, more than 660,000 people helped the NHS improve healthcare and develop life-saving treatments by taking part in clinical trials.

 Whether you are a patient or a healthy member of the public, there are many reasons why you might decide to take part.

 Health professionals know a great deal about health, disease and medicines, but much is still unclear.
 Research helps answer these uncertainties, filling gaps in knowledge and changing the way we care for people.

 Clinical trials are an essential part of medical research.
 They help us develop better treatments, which improve healthcare for adults and children.
 This can save many lives and add to the quality of life.

 You may be interested in joining a clinical trial to improve healthcare generally, or to support medical research in a particular field because you or someone close to you has a specific illness.

 You can search the UKCTG database by using the search bar at the top of the page to find trials based in a medical area of interest.

 You might want to join a clinical trial to support research in a particular field of medicine